 For a free consultation and more information about your legal options, please contact us today.

 Our office opened to expand the fight on behalf of tens of thousands of victims of water contamination in the Flint Water Crisis.
-We continue to fight on behalf of the babies who were first exposed to lead in their mother’s wombs when pregnant women drank the water in Flint, the schoolchildren whose water fountains were tainted with lead, and the Legionella victims who contracted the disease due to the State of Michigan’s concealment of an avoidable public health crisis.
+We continue to fight on behalf of the babies who were first exposed to lead in their mother’s wombs when pregnant women drank the water in Flint, the schoolchildren whose water fountains were tainted with lead, and the Legionella victims who contracted the disease due to government and private engineering firm concealment of an avoidable public health crisis.

-The U.S. federal district court judge overseeing the federal litigation has appointed us to the Plaintiffs Steering Committee to coordinate the litigation.
-Working with our partners, the Flint Water Class Action Team, we have won several battles in these hotly contested lawsuits, including appeals in the U.S. Sixth Circuit Court of Appeals and the Michigan Court of Appeals.
+The U.S. federal district court judge overseeing the federal litigation appointed us to the Plaintiffs Steering Committee to coordinate the litigation.
+Working with our partners, the Flint Water Class Action Team, we won several battles in these hotly contested lawsuits, including appeals in the U.S. Sixth Circuit Court of Appeals, the Michigan Court of Appeals and the Michigan Supreme Court.
+Ultimately, our efforts culminated in nearly $700 million in settlements for the injured water users and businesses of Flint, Michigan.

-Less than a year after the Michigan office opened, we filed the first class action lawsuit against Wolverine World Wide, 3M Corporation, and Waste Management Inc. for dumping toxic waste and polluting groundwater in Kent County and exposing residents in several communities to dangerously high levels of toxic contaminants in their drinking water.
+Less than a year after the Michigan office opened, we filed the first class action lawsuit against Wolverine World Wide, 3M Corporation, and Waste Management Inc. for generating and dumping PFAS (per- and polyfluoroalkyl substances).
+The toxic chemical polluted the groundwater in Kent County, seeped into the drinking water of thousands of residents, and exposed them to dangerously high levels of toxic contaminants.
+Again, our firm was appointed by the federal judge overseeing the litigation to the Plaintiff Steering Committee and, along with our partners, obtained a $54 million settlement for the residents.

 Weitz & Luxenberg has a formidable presence in markets throughout the country and this simply extends that presence to the Midwest in a new and more pronounced way.
 We’ve had clients in the Midwest for years, but this office establishes our presence here to indicate we’re committed to this region